Configuration

 {

-//a common slot rule for all days except those specified for the days and dates below
+// common rule for all days except those listed below

 from: 14,